matwilso/matwilso.github.io/_posts/learned-sims.md

 Eventually, we will need to learn our simulators basically from scratch, much more akin to how humans do.

 The best simulators of the future will impose minimal but carefully architected inductive biases for efficient learning;
-they will be flexible in what they can represent and in how they let you program and interact with them.
+they will be flexible in what they can represent and in how they let us program and interact with them.

 ## Motivation

 There is massive value in developing enabling technologies, in ideas and artifacts that we can benefit from over and over again and that enable us to solve harder problems with less effort.
-The most obvious, steady example in AI is compute, which we keep benefitting from by [offloading more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
+The most obvious, steady example in AI is improved computing hardware, which we keep benefitting from by [offloading more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
 Other examples include:
 - Frameworks like TensorFlow and Pytorch, which help abstract away messy lower-level and hardware details, and let us focus on what matters for our work specifically.